 In addition, you can find information about the 1st Wave Experiments here.

 What are the requirements?

-The use cases need to be driven by the end-user; in other words, a manufacturing company, preferably an SME.
+First, the use cases need to be driven by the end-user.
+In other words, a manufacturing company, preferably an SME.
 Small consortia consisting of 2 to 5 multidisciplinary partners (e.g. end users from the manufacturing sector, independent software vendors – ISVs, engineering consultants, research organizations, HPC providers, Digital Innovation Hubs) have the opportunity to propose use cases to be executed within the CloudiFacturing framework.
-The minimum number of third parties (partners in the experiment consortium) in an Application Experiment is one end user and one ISV.
-The consortium must be cross-border meaning that third parties must be located in different European countries or associated countries.
-End-users should (preferably) be new to the technology being investigated in the experiment; being new to EC projects is also welcome.
-We encourage proposals with a high ratio of SMEs (or mid-caps) and participants from new member states.
+Next, the minimum number of third parties (partners in the experiment consortium) in an Application Experiment is one end user and one ISV.
+Also, the consortium must be cross-border meaning that third parties must be located in different European countries or associated countries.
+Besides, end-users should (preferably) be new to the technology being investigated in the experiment; being new to EC projects is also welcome.
+Generally, we encourage proposals with a high ratio of SMEs (or mid-caps).
+Likewise, we encourage participants from new member states.